meltano/meltano/docs/getting-started.md

     ```bash
     pipx install meltano
+    ```

-    #If you have multiple versions of Python installed, you can use a specific one with the --python arugment
+    If you have multiple versions of Python installed, you can use a specific one with the `--python` arugment:

+    ```bash
-    #  pipx install meltano --python [path to desired Python exe]
+    pipx install meltano --python [path to desired Python exe]
     ```

 1. Optionally, verify that the [`meltano` CLI](/reference/command-line-interface) is now available by viewing the version: